Food governance

 Our vision

-Our collaboration team seeks to find solutions to food system challenges such as food security, diet-related health, and food system sustainability through innovative uses of law, regulation, and policy.
+Our collaboration team finds solutions to food system challenges such as food security, diet-related health, and food system sustainability through innovative uses of law, regulation, and policy.

-It does so by drawing on legal and policy expertise across the University and its medical research institutes, fostering collaboration between lawyers and clinicians, nutritionists, health scientists, policymakers and others to develop practical solutions and create real change.
+It does so by drawing on legal and policy expertise across the University and at other Australian research institutes and non-government organisations, fostering collaboration between lawyers and clinicians, nutritionists, health scientists, policymakers and others to develop practical solutions and create real change.

 Our team will use a cross-disciplinary platform to explore the role of law, regulation, and policy in creating a healthy, sustainable, and equitable food system.
 Our objectives are to:

-• Provide a forum for bringing together Australian and New Zealand researchers in food governance, with the goal of creating new research relationships and collaborations;
+• Provide a forum for bringing together researchers and advocates from Australia and New Zealand working in food governance, with the goal of creating new research relationships and collaborations;

 • Translate research into impactful regulatory advice, provided mainly through submissions to law and policy research processes; and